arshiaasatvati/todo_app/README.md

-This is  my new project with flutter using Hive NoSQL to build a todo app with CRUD and user friendly UI/UX. and i Added dependency injection using Provider.
+This is  my new project with flutter using Hive NoSQL to build a todo app with CRUD and user friendly UI/UX. and i Added dependency injection using Provider. and now i used BloC StateManagement for this app using flutter_bloc package

 i also used new widgets like ValueListenableBuilder and ValueNotifier.